manticoresoftware/manticoresearch/manual/Adding_data_from_external_storages/Plain_indexes_creation.md

 sudo -u manticore indexer --config /home/myuser/manticore.conf myindex
 ```

 * `--all` tells `indexer` to update every index listed in `manticore.conf` instead of listing individual indexes.
 This would be useful in small configurations or cron-kind or maintenance jobs where the entire index set will get rebuilt each day or week or whatever period is best.
+Please note that since `--all` tries to update all found indexes in the configuration, it will issue a warning if encounter RealTime indexes and the exit code of the command will be `1` not `0` even if the plain indexes finished without issue.
 Example usage:

 ```shell
 sudo -u manticore indexer --config /home/myuser/manticore.conf --all